huplay/open-all-gpt/README.md

 ## Transformer implementation ##

+My main goal was to demonstrate the exact steps of the transformer architecture, so I wanted to create the most readable code, without any complex structures.
+At least at the core part.
+It's not only for Java developers, not only for developers!

 The transformer architecture is implemented multiple times.
 All variant placed in a separate package within the `transformer` package as you can see highlighted in the image below:

 <p align="center"><img src="static/transformer-packages.png" height="300"/></p>

-(Every package name contains the release date and the company as well.)
-On the screenshot the GPT2 package was opened, but all others contain three Java classes:
+Every package name contains the release date and the company.

+I tried to write the simplest Java code as possible.
+My main goal is that

+All of these are very similar, containing three Java classes:

 - Main class (`GPT.java`)
 - Attention layer class (First block of a decoder, `GPT2AttentionLayer.java`)